 In under a century, they were all over Europe, pushing out the black rats, the ones that carried the Black Death, and in 1774, they landed in America—came over on the ships with my ancestors.
-Suppose that makes us almost kin.
+Reckon that makes us damn near kin.
 In another fifty years, they’d colonized every part of what would become the continental United States.
 Now they make regular trips to space.
-Reckon a few came down with the Columbia.
+Bet a few came down with the Columbia.

 In late afternoon, when darkness gathered, the rats would come out from the stones of the foundation and onto the dirt floor of the lower barn to feed from the chicken hopper.
-I used to watch them while throwing scratch to the chickens or collecting eggs.
+I used to watch them while collecting eggs.
 Neither the rats nor the chickens showed any fear.
 They fed side-by-side, respecting personal space but otherwise ignoring one another.

-Our farm bordered both the Connoquenessing crick and the B&O Railroad line.
-Connoquenessing means “a long way straight”—Onondaga, I think.
-Onondaga means, “on top of the hill”—reminds me of that Sinatra song, “New York New York”—a little ironic, I guess.
+Our farm bordered both the Connoquenessing Crick and the B&O Railroad line.
+Connoquenessing means “A long way straight”—Onondaga, I think.
+Don’t know how they figured that one.
+The Connoquenessing weaves all through those hills.
+Then again, Onondaga means, “On top of the hill.”
 I used to find their points on the flood plain next to the Connoquenessing.
-Holding the tools they’d worked from stone, I’d ponder the bigger span of time—not in the hundreds of years we write about, but in thousands, even tens-of-thousands of years.
-It also made me think about being a part of the land and the land being a part of me and what it might be like to lose that.
+Holding the tools they’d worked from stone, I’d think about the bigger span of time—not in the hundreds of years we write about, but in thousands, even tens-of-thousands of years.
+It made me think about being a part of the land and the land being a part of me, and what it might be like to lose that.

-Some guy from a university found a skull down there on the bottomland once.
-Growing up on that land, I took it for granted their ghosts still lingered, walking the in the mists of the bottomland, stalking the woods, gliding along the Connoquenessing, but it didn’t scare me, not at all.
-I was on good terms with them—I knew we had in common a love for the land, the hills and the woods.
+Some doctor from a university found a skull down there on the bottomland once.
+Growing up on that land, I took it for granted their ghosts still lingered, walking in the mists of the bottomland, stalking the woods, gliding along the Connoquenessing, but it didn’t bother me, not at all.
+I was on good terms with them.
+I figured we had in common a love for the land, the hills and the woods.
 They were good company.

-Funny thing, though they hailed from different regions, the men who mined the iron and the men who mined the coal shared a fondness for rats.
+Funny thing, though they hailed from entirely different regions, the men who mined the iron ore and the men who mined the coal both shared a fondness for rats.
 They believed the rats knew something beyond the ken of man and that miners would be wise to heed them.
-Mining folklore in both regions mythologized the survival instincts of the rat—claimed a miner would never find a rat drowned in a flooded mine, a rat’s whiskers would never get singed in a fire below ground or their little bodies had never been dug out of a cave-in.
+Mining folklore in both regions mythologized the survival instincts of the rat, claiming a miner would never find a rat drowned in a flooded mine, a rat’s whiskers would never be singed in a fire below ground, and their little bodies had never been dug out of a cave-in.
 Superstition held so strong a grip on the Cornish and Irish who mined the iron ore in Michigan that they refused to go into a ratless mine.
-Young boys in iron mining towns like Negaunee, Ishpeming and Michigamme made good money, a dime a rat, catching the little vermin from local barns and selling them to miners, who’d then stock them in the new mines and feed them bread crust and scraps at lunch break.
+Young boys in iron mining towns like Negaunee, Ishpeming and Michigamme made good money, a dime a rat, catching the little vermin from local barns and selling them to miners.
+The miners would then stock them in the new mines and feed them bread crust and scraps at lunch break.

-Often I’d find the red iron ore pellets and chunks of bituminous coal mingled with the gravel of the line.
+Often I’d find the red iron ore pellets and chunks of bituminous coal mingled with the gravel of the railroad line.
 Picking up these little artifacts, I’d wonder what was outside, around the next bend.
 Trains fascinated us kids.
-They were exotic invaders, that left as quickly as they came, like wagon trains, and we robbed them every chance we got.
+They were exotic invaders, that came and went, like wagon trains, and we robbed them every chance we got.
 Nothing better than a lame train.
 One time a train derailed so far back in the woods and in such deep snow, the only way to get to it was by snowmobile.
 When we got to the wreck, we found the carcass of a General Mills car lying on its side, ripped open.
 We ate Golden Grahams for a long time.
 Everyone around ate Golden Grahams.
 Cases of Golden Grahams were given to neighbors as Christmas gifts.
 I don’t think I could eat Golden Grahams today.

 The iron pellets and coal, though, were dropped from the moving trains—tipped by the sway of the big Chessey cars—the big black cars with a Cheshire Cat stenciled in white on the side and the words “Chessey System”—big rat-eatin’ grin on that cat.

 In the ‘70s, Japan saved us from all that.
 Foreign dumping made steel manufacture less profitable, and somewhere far away a decision was made to scale back the steel mills.
 Some said the region had died.
 I don’t know about that.
 I know the trains ran less often, and the rails grew red.
-The creosote ties, once brown as shoe polish, turned gray, and the black berry briars came in closer and closer to the tracks.
+The creosote ties, once brown as shoe polish, turned gray, and the blackberry briars crept in closer and closer to the tracks.
 Mud daubers built adobe tubes for their young under the lip of the rails.
-But railroads have come and gone in those parts.
-Buddy of mine had a tunnel running from the basement of his house to a church—another kind of railroad—different cargo, different purpose, no freight cars or tracks, just a web of trails and tunnels running the ridges from Tennessee to Upstate New York and then on to Canada.
+But railroads have come and gone many times in those hills.
+Buddy of mine had a tunnel running from the basement of his house to a church—another kind of railroad—long forgotten, a different cargo, different purpose, no freight cars or tracks, just a web of trails and tunnels running the ridges from Tennessee to Upstate New York and then on to Canada.

 Anyway, the economy took a hit in the ‘70s, but we did okay.
 Fur prices were up then—a good size coon pelt could fetch a hundred bucks, so a lot of laid-off steel workers took to fur trapping to make ends meet, and I skinned what they caught.
 We opened a fur post, and all through high school, I skinned coon, fox, beaver, muskrat and possum.
 At 4am, we went out into the woods, checking the trap line, got back around 7:30am, caught the school bus, tried not get caught sleeping in school, came home and ate, then skinned till midnight.
 Over the holidays, the trap lines got longer, and we’d spend all day out in the snow, following game trails up into the hollows, hauling a wicker pack basket full of bait, traps, lure and hopefully a few furs.

-In summer, we grew weed along that stretch, in the alluvium of the flood plain between the B&O tracks and the Connoquenessing crick.
+In summer, we grew weed along that stretch, in the alluvium of the floodplain between the B&O tracks and the Connoquenessing Crick.
 Weed grows good in alluvium—alluvium and chicken shit, a little lime.
-Easter Sunday, every year, we’d put in, my buddy and I, at the bridge near the railroad crossing, the canoe sinking almost to the gunwale from the weight of all the sacks of chicken shit.
-We’d drift down to a place where the briars grew thick, hack our way in with an old machete and make a garden in the alluvium.
+Easter Sunday, every year, we’d put in, my buddy and I, at a bridge near the railroad crossing, the canoe sinking almost to the gunwale from the weight of all the sacks of chicken shit.
+We’d drift down to a place where the briars grew thick, hack our way in with an old machete and dig a garden in the alluvium.
 The garden was hidden, but it didn’t matter if anybody saw us putting in.
 They all knew what we were up to.

 That place was spectacularly beautiful, and I swore to God I’d get the hell out as soon as I was old enough.
 I left when I graduated high school, returning once in a while, mostly holidays, to visit my mother.
 The girl from the railroad crossing came with me, and we were married by a Justice of the Peace.
 We saw cities and attended colleges.
 We learned that saying what you mean is obscene.
-We learned that there are whole passages of your life you’d do better not to talk about, and we learned that one needn’t do anything in order to be offensive.
-We took pains to play down the white trash thing—dressing differently, talking differently.
-I noticed she even got a different laugh—a kind of overstated laugh.
-And she began to say things like, “wonderful” and “fabulous” when she meant, good.
+We learned that there are whole passages of your life you’d do better not to talk about, and we learned that one needn’t do anything to be offensive.
+We took pains to play down the white trash image.
+I took to wearing khakis, leather boating shoes and polo shirts, instead of bluejeans, t-shirts and sneakers.
+We both leaned to talk different.
+I noticed she even got a different laugh—kind of an overstated laugh.
+And she started saying things like, “wonderful” and “fabulous” when she meant, “good.”
 I felt lonely.

 One night, at a cocktail party, I found myself staring out a window atop the Sears Tower, gazing down at Chicago, a glass of champagne in my hand.
-Reckon a normal person would have felt, I’ve arrived!
+A normal person might have felt, I’ve arrived!
 I felt homesick.
-I wanted to bolt, to get out of there, to go to her, lead her to an old strip-mine pond, take our clothes off and slip into the warm water, feel the rank warm mud between our toes, listen to the bullfrogs.
+I wanted to bolt, to get out of there, to go to her, lead her to an old strip-mine pond, take our clothes off and slip into the warm water, feel the warm rank mud between our toes, listen to the bullfrogs.
 Mostly, I wanted the old haunts—I wanted to be among the ghosts—to be among them with someone else who could feel them there too.

 My mother sold the farm.
 The fur post was first to go.
-The volunteer fire department came out to burn it down.
+The new owners, a radiologist and a DA from Pittsburg, asked the volunteer fire department to come out and burn it down.
 Saw some rats that night I bet.
-All around the area, farmers sold out, old barns were torn down, McMansions were built and once-dark hollows blazed with light in the night.
-At some point, my wife figured out she’d forgotten something, left something behind, and she ran back there with all the earnestness of a little girl running into a burning building after some cherished object–already lost.
+All over the region, farmers sold out, old barns were torn down, McMansions popped up, and once-dark hollows blazed with light all through the night.
+At some point, my wife seemed to realize she’d lost something, left something behind, and she ran back there with all the earnestness of a little girl running into a burning building after some cherished object, already gone.
 I watched from a distance.
 It smelled like death to me.

-I returned there only once since then.
+I returned only once after that.
 Like an intruder, I came after dark and retraced the path along the railroad I’d once walked to see her.
 New homes filled the valley with light.
 I wondered if the children could ever learn not to fear the darkness—if they could ever come to terms with the ghosts.